Parsa-Ardakani/Solving-Soduko-With-nbyn-Boxes-and-nbyn-Cells/README.md

                    ╚═════╝

         From the figure, it is clear that the number of its row is 1.
-Our array also shows that its order is 4(starting from 0), so the order number of the first cell is 3, which is 5.
+Our array also shows that its order is 4(starting from 0), so the sequence number of the first cell is 3, which is 5.
 We will have the same result using our formula.
 4 divided by three is 1.333.
 After removing numbers after radix point, it would be 1, which the number of our row.
-If we multiply one by three, which is equal to three we will have the order number of the first cell in each box and the intended row.
+If we multiply one by three, which is equal to three we will have the sequence number of the first cell in each box and the intended row.

         It is only required to monitor each cell.
 When all cells of the box in the intended row are analyzed, the software jumps to the next box.
 It continues until all cells of all boxes in the